OverengineeredOne/Docs/developer-guide/src/introduction.md

 ## Who is this book for?

-This book has no expectations on the audience's background.
-It is ideal for any developer who wants to quickly deliver decentralized apps or who are just interested to see how this landscape is changing with the next generation of the internet.
+This book is ideal for any developer who wants to quickly deliver decentralized apps or who are just interested to see how this landscape is changing with the next generation of the internet.

 ## How to use this book